funvill/funvill.github.io/_projects/2016-blinky-the-fox-head-mask.md

 ---
-title: (2016) Blinky the fox head mask
+title: (2016) Blinky the Fox Head Mask
 excerpt: A low polygon fox head mask with an array of LEDS create patterns on the faces.
 post_date: 2016-01-01 00:00:00
 header: